-'Spiralled out of control very quickly': Rich listers behind Appster speak out after collapse
+'Spiralled out of control very quickly': Kiwi rich lister behind Appster speaks out after collapse

 The Gen Z bosses of an Aussie app developer once hailed as "the next Apple" say they are "absolutely devastated" after the company collapsed into liquidation on Friday.

-Appster, founded by Melbourne teens Josiah Humphrey and Mark McDonald in 2011 using just A$3000 ($3159) in savings, made headlines over the years for its rapid growth and fairytale story of two childhood mates making it big in Silicon Valley.
+Appster, founded by Auckland-born Josiah Humphrey and Melbourne teen Mark McDonald in 2011 using just A$3000 ($3159) in savings, made headlines over the years for its rapid growth and fairytale story of two childhood mates making it big in Silicon Valley.

 The duo, now 26 and 27, were named in the Forbes 30 Under 30 Rich List in 2017 with an estimated net worth of US$43 million ($62.7m).
 At its peak Appster employed 350 staff across four international offices and was pulling in more than US$19m in revenue.